 The tank battalions, on January 28, were given the job of protecting the beaches.
 The 192nd was assigned the coastline from Paden Point to Limay along Bataan’s east coast, while the battalion’s half-tracks were used to patrol the roads.
 The Japanese later admitted that the tanks guarding the beaches prevented them from attempting landings.

 Since D Company no longer had tanks, the crew members were used as replacements for men in the remaining tank companies of both battalions.
-The tanks held the new defensive line at the Bamban River the night of December 29/30.
+The tanks held the new defensive line at the Bamban River on the night of December 29/30.
 The next night, the tanks held at the Calumpit Bridge with the order not to withdraw until ordered to do so.
 It was at this time that the C Company rejoined the rest of the 194th.

 The tank battalions, on their own, took up the job of protecting the airfields at Cabcaban, Bataan, and Mariveles, since Japanese paratroopers were known to be available.
 The tanks and half-tracks were well hidden in the jungle around the airfields and different plans were in place to be used against Japanese forces.
 There was only one major alert in March when 73 Japanese planes came over.